tmastny/browse/README.md

 browse::browse()
 ```

-in the console and outside of RStudio.
+in the console.

-You can also use the relative file path:
+Outside of RStudio, you can also use the relative file path to open the
+file on Github:

 ``` r
 browse("R/browse.R#L6-L9")